 The Commonwealth of Kentucky understands the importance of leveraging all available funds and resources to increase its ability to address and mitigate major disasters.
 As a component of this Action Plan, DLG has coordinated across federal, State, and local organizations to gather information about other resources available for recovering from the 2022 designated disasters.
-The Commonwealth anticipates leveraging CDBG-DR funds with other funding sources, such as FEMA grants, SBA loans, and other State and local funds.
+The Commonwealth anticipates leveraging CDBG-DR funds with other funding sources, such as FEMA grants, SBA loans, other HUD like HOME, Commonwealth and/or local funds.
+If other HUD funds are used, DLG is aware that the standard URA and Section 104(d) requirements will apply and not the waivers and the alternative requirements established in the Consolidated Notice.
 CDBG-DR funds will be used to address critical unmet needs that remain after all other federal sources have been committed and exhausted to prevent any duplication of benefits.